History of science and technology in Japan: Video

 In Japan, the TOSBAC computer was using digital video disks to display color pictures at 256x256 image resolution in 1972.

 In 1975, Hitachi introduced a video disc system in which chrominance, luminance and sound information were encoded holographically.
 Each frame was recorded as a 1mm diameter hologram on a 305mm disc, while a laser beam read out the hologram from three angles.
 In 1978, Hitachi invented a digital video storage system, which they received a patent for.

-In the late 1970s to the early 1980s, several types of video production equipment that were digital in their internal workings were introduced, including digital video effects (DVE) units such as the Nippon Electric Corporation (NEC) DVE.
+In the late 1970s to the early 1980s, several types of video production equipment that were digital in their internal workings were introduced, including digital video effects (DVE) units such as the NEC DVE.